Song for the Lonely: Background and release

-Cher recorded "Song for the Lonely" in the summer of 2001 in London and intended to include it on her twenty-fourth studio album Living Proof (2001), and it immediately became her favorite song from the album.
-However, after the September 11 attacks, she began thinking of it in a different way.
-In an interview with Larry King Live she said that after the attacks, she was listening to the album and when the track began, all of a sudden it took on a completely different meaning for her, especially because of the "when heroes fall in love and war, they live forever" lyric.
+"Song for the Lonely" was written and recorded by Cher in London before the September 11 attacks, and intended to include it on her twenty-fourth studio album Living Proof (2001), and it immediately became her favorite song from the record.
+However, she began thinking of it in a different way after the attacks.
+In an interview with Larry King Live she stated that she was listening to the album and when the track began, all of a sudden it took on a completely different meaning for her, especially because of the "when heroes fall in love and war, they live forever" line.
 Cher commented that "Song for the Lonely" was one of the best tracks she has ever had the opportunity to sing, because according to her, "we still lived in a world of innocence" before the attacks.
 According to the album liner notes, "Song for the Lonely" is "dedicated to the courageous people of New York especially the fire fighters, the police, Mayor Giuliani, Governor Pataki and my friend Liz".

-Since its release, the public's reaction to "Song for the Lonely" had been positive.
-James Lonten, manager of a Borders Books & Music store in New York City, which had been stocking Living Proof since its European release, commented, "That goes without saying.
+The public's initial reaction to "Song for the Lonely" was positive.
+James Lonten, manager of a Borders store in New York City, which had been stocking Living Proof since its European release, commented, "That goes without saying.
 We play the track in-store, and it literally stops people dead in their tracks.
 It's an instantly affecting, highly emotional song".
 John Boulos, senior vice-president of promotion at Warner Bros.
 Records, commented that they were not exploiting the September 11 attacks as a selling point to the single, but it had drawn the interest of people.
 "We simply feel that we have an incredible song by a truly legendary artist.
 That's a pretty potent combination to take it to the street", he said.
-"Song for the Lonely" served as the lead American single from Living Proof, being released on March 19, 2002.
-In the European and international editions of Living Proof, it is listed as "(This Is) A Song for the Lonely".
+"Song for the Lonely" was sent to radio stations in the United States on January 11, 2002 by Warner Bros.
+Records and WEA, serving as the lead single from Living Proof in North America.
+It was later included on three of Cher's compilation albums: The Very Best of Cher (2003), Gold (2005), and Forever (2024).